top nil defenders

 Colin Simmons, Texas

 Simmons, a 19-year-old sophomore, is already considered one of the best EDGE prospects in years.
 He has 19 career sacks and 26.5 tackles for loss.
-Simmons has at least 10 NIL deals, including partnerships with Sonic, Beats by Dre and Hollister.
+The Colin Simmons NIL deal details reveal an impressive portfolio with at least 10 partnerships, including deals with Sonic, Beats by Dre and Hollister.
+His NIL valuation continues to rise as he dominates on the field for the Longhorns.

 David Bailey, Texas Tech

 Bailey transferred to Texas Tech after three years at Stanford and is having a breakout season with 12.5 sacks.
-He reportedly received a major NIL deal from the Texas Tech collective to facilitate his transfer, with some reports suggesting it could be worth as much as $3 million.
+David Baileyreportedly received a major NIL deal from the Texas Tech collective to facilitate his transfer, with some reports suggesting it could be worth as much as $3 million.

 Clev Lubin, Louisville